 The British Caving Association’s Local Cave and Mine Leader Awards

 The LCMLA system can appear to be a little complex for newcomers but it has many similarities with awards like the SPA and the ML.
-To initially enter the scheme you are required to pay a one off registration fee to the BCA of £40.
+To initially enter the scheme you are required to pay a one off registration fee to BCA Training of £65.
 This is not BCA membership, which can be bought into if desired, but is not a requirement of the awards.
 The registration fee covers the creation of a digital entry for you and your future award details and a physical logbook and pre-course literature in the form of either a CD or digital download.
 A copy of the most recent LCMLA Handbook can be downloaded from the BCA website at any time.
 You can register at any point but must be registered within 14 days of your first training course.
 Begin logging your underground trips as soon as you plan on entering the scheme.

 TOP TIP – As well as completing the paper logbook, create a digital spreadsheet version as early in your scheme progress as possible.
 This is far easier to send to assessors in the future.

 When you have received your logbook in the post, you will see a yellow Section 1A Enrolment page.
 These are the details BCA has for you.
 If you ever change address, email or phone, use the form or email the Training Administrator to update your records.

 Complete your Section 2 pages with any related qualifications and 1st aid course details.